andygello555/json-dom/README.md

 ### Javascript

-Scripts are run using the [otto](https://pkg.go.dev/github.com/robertkrimen/otto) interpreter available for Go.
+Scripts are run using the [otto](https://pkg.go.dev/github.com/robertkrimen/otto) interpreter written in Go.
 Therefore, all the caveats that exist within otto also exist when using Javascript in json-dom.
 Among other [things](https://pkg.go.dev/github.com/robertkrimen/otto#hdr-Caveat_Emptor) the following caveats exist:
 - "use strict" will parse but does nothing.
 - The regular expression engine (re2/regexp) is not fully compatible with the ECMA5 specification.
   - Lookaheads